CASE STUDY: ENGIE HOME ENERGY

 With all of the additional products and services being developed, Engie's digital ecosystem was starting to expand rapidly, and I realised there was a need to work smarter to create a design system that would allow us to develop a shared visual language and manage code and components across multiple products.

 There is a saying that 'every company is now a software company', and that certainly felt true at Engie, in its digital transformation journey.
+I envisaged Engie developing a platform of services and integrations which could deliver across multiple touch-points and brands, and extend into additional products.

 The end